tpwres/teczki-polskiego-wrestlingu/content/a/ptw-exits.md

 ### 2024: Gold Rush and Total Blast From The Past

 Right after [PTW#6](@/e/ptw/2024-05-11-ptw-6.md), long-time PTW commentator [Arkadiusz Paterek](@/w/arek-paterek.md) confirmed his departure in a [tweet][paterek-tweet].
-On May 25th 2024, Paterek and [Łukasz "Balik" Baliński](@/w/lukasz-balinski.md) (who also does commentary for PTW events) appeared on the relaunched _WrestleOne_ YouTube channel, ran by a wrestling influencer and one-time freak fighter, Patryk "Patrykos" Domke.
+On May 25th, 2024, Paterek and [Łukasz "Balik" Baliński](@/w/lukasz-balinski.md) (who also does commentary for PTW events) appeared on the relaunched _WrestleOne_ YouTube channel, ran by a wrestling influencer and one-time freak fighter, Patryk "Patrykos" Domke.
 In a livestream originally focused on an upcoming WWE event in Saudi Arabia, both Paterek and Balik briefly mentioned their PTW tenures.
-Around the 13:50 timestamp, Balik confirms his departure from PTW as well.
+Around the 13:50 mark, Balik confirms his departure from PTW as well.
 According to Paterek, this means that all the original commentary team members have now left.
 Later he also stated that Pawłowski failed to even read his farewell message, and claims that Paterek has "stabbed him in the back".